-Last-minute meals: If I don’t have time to grocery shop, then I’ll pull some ButcherBox meat and mixed frozen veggies out of the freezer, and mix in a compliant dressing or sauce.
+Last-minute meals: If I don’t have time to grocery shop, then I’ll pull some ButcherBox meat and mixed frozen veggies out of the freezer, and mix in a compatible dressing or sauce.

 Keep this list handy, and add to it as additional situations come up.
 Having a plan means you’re far more likely to stick to your commitment!